StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 1. `clip-01-03.jl` - contains snippets 0.1 through 0.3
 2. `clip-04-05.jl` - contains snippets 0.4 and 0.5.

 A single snippet clip will be referred to as `03/clip-02.jl`.

+As mentioned above, a few chapters contain additional scripts intended as introductions for specific topics.

 ### Data Access